A supercomputing framework for solving PDEs by hybrid parallelism.

 SOLVCON: a multi-physics, supercomputing software framework for high-fidelity solutions of partial differential equations (PDEs) by hybrid parallelism.

-SOLVCON depends on the following packages: (i) Python 2.6 or 2.7 (preferred), (ii) SCons, (iii) gcc (version 4.3 or higher) or icc, (iv) Numpy (version 1.6 or higher), (v) LAPACK, (vi) NetCDF (version 4 or higher), and (vii) METIS (version 4.0.3; SOLVCON will download it for you on building).
-Optional dependencies include: (i) SCOTCH (version 5.1 or higher) as an alternative of METIS, (ii) Nose for running unit tests, (iii) Epydoc for generating API documentation, (iv) VTK for in situ visualization, and (v) docutils and pygraphviz for Epydoc formatting.
-Debian or Ubuntu users can use the following command to install the dependencies:
+For SOLVCON to be built and run, it requires the following packages: (i) Python 2.6 or 2.7, (ii) SCons, (iii) a C compiler, gcc or icc is OK, (iv) Numpy, (v) LAPACK, (vi) NetCDF higher than version 4, and (vii) METIS version 4.0.3 for graph partitioning (SOLVCON will download it for you on building).
+Optional dependencies include: (i) SCOTCH (version 5.1 or higher) as an alternative of METIS, (ii) Nose for running unit tests, (iii) Epydoc for generating API documentation, and (iv) VTK for in situ visualization.
+64-bits Linux is recommended.
+For Debian or Ubuntu users, they can use the following command to install the dependencies:

-$ sudo apt-get install scons build-essential gcc liblapack-pic libnetcdf-dev libnetcdf6 netcdf-bin libscotch-5.1 python2.7 python2.7-dev python-numpy python-vtk python-nose python-epydoc python-docutils python-pygraphviz
+$ sudo apt-get install scons build-essential gcc liblapack-pic libnetcdf-dev libnetcdf6 netcdf-bin python2.6 python2.6-dev python-profiler python-numpy libscotch-5.1 python-nose python-epydoc python-vtk

 Obtain the latest release from https://bitbucket.org/yungyuc/solvcon/downloads .
 Unpack the source tarball.